s4ke/Master-Thesis/src/md/024-monads.md

 is essentially taken out of the first argument and composed with the second argument inside the returned Monad.

-Additionally, we have helper operations to use this construct with.
-The first is `put :: s -> State s ()` which overwrites the current state returning a unit `()` as result:
+Additionally, we can define helper operations to use this construct with.
+The first one is `put :: s -> State s ()`.
+It overwrites the current state returning a unit `()` as result:

 ~~~~ {.haskell